Parameter-free Regret in High Probability with Heavy Tails: Introduction

 Our work overcomes these issues.
 Requiring only that $\bg_t$ have a bounded $\power^{th}$ moment for some $\power\in(1,2]$, we devise a new algorithm whose regret with probability at least $1-\delta$ is $R_T(\bu)\le \tilde O(\epsilon + \|\bu\|T^{1/\power}\log(1/\delta))$ for all $\bu$ simultaneously.
 The $T^{1/\power}$ dependency is unimprovable \cite{bubeck2013bandits, vural2022mirror}.
 Moreover, we achieve these results simply by adding novel and carefully designed regularizers to the losses $\ell_t$ in a way that converts any parameter-free algorithm with sufficiently small regret into one with the desired high probability guarantee.

 \textbf{Motivation: } \textit{High-probability} analysis is appealing since it provides a confidence guarantee for an algorithm over a single run.
 This is crucially important in the online setting in which we must make irrevocable decisions.
 It is also important in the standard stochastic optimization setting encountered throughout machine learning as it ensures that even a single potentially very expensive training run will produce a good result.
-(See \cite{harvey2019simple, li2020high, madden2020high, kavis2022high} for more discussion on the importance of high-probability bounds.)
+See \cite{harvey2019simple, li2020high, madden2020high, kavis2022high} for more discussion on the importance of high-probability bounds in this setting.
 This goal naturally synergizes with the overall objective of \textit{parameter-free} algorithms, which attempt to provide the best-tuned performance after a single pass over the data.
 In addition, we consider the presence of \textit{heavy-tailed} stochastic gradients, which are empirically observed in large neural network architectures \cite{zhang2020adaptive, zhou2020towards}.
+The online optimization problem we consider is actually fundamentally more difficult than the stochastic optimization problem: indeed \cite{carmon2022making} show that lower bounds for parameter-free online optimization to not apply to stochastic optimization, and provide a high-probability analysis for the latter setting.
+In contrast, the more flexible online setting allows us build more robust algorithms that can perform well in non-stationary or even adversarial environments.

 \textbf{Contribution and Organization:} After formally introducing and discussing our setup in Sections~\ref{sec:prelim}, we then proceed to conduct an initial analysis for the 1-D case $\mathcal{W}=\R$ in \ref{sec:nontrivial}.
 First (Section~\ref{sec:sub_exp}), we introduce a parameter-free algorithm for \emph{sub-exponential} $g_t$ that achieves regret $\tilde{O}(\epsilon+|u|\sqrt{T})$ in high probability.
 This already improves significantly on prior work, and is accomplished by introducing a novel regularizer that ``cancels'' some unbounded martingale concentration terms, a technique that may have wider application.
 Secondly (Section~\ref{sec:heavy-tailed}), we extend to \textit{heavy-tailed} $g_t$ by employing clipping, which has been used in prior work on optimization \citep{bubeck2013bandits,gorbunov2020stochastic, zhang2020adaptive, cutkosky2021high} to convert heavy-tailed estimates into sub-exponential ones.
 This clipping introduces some bias that must be carefully offset by yet another novel regularization (which may again be of independent interest) in order to yield our final $\tilde O(\epsilon + |u|T^{1/\power})$ parameter-free regret guarantee.
 Finally (Section~\ref{sec:dim_free}), we extend to arbitrary dimensions via the reduction from \cite{cutkosky2018black}.